What are kidney stones?

 Small stones in the kidney do not usually cause problems, so there is often no need to remove them.
 A doctor specialising in the treatment of kidney stones is the best person to advise you on treatment.

 If a stone doesn’t pass and blocks urine flow or causes bleeding or an infection, then it may need to be removed.
 New surgical techniques have reduced hospital stay time to as little as 48 hours.
-Other treatments include:
+Treatments include:

 - extracorporeal shock-wave lithotripsy (ESWL) – ultrasound waves are used to break the kidney stone into smaller pieces, which can pass out with the urine.
 ESWL is used for stones less than 2 cm in size

-- percutaneous nephrolithotomy - a small cut is made in your back, then a special instrument is used to remove the kidney stone
+- percutaneous nephrolithotomy – for stones larger than 2cm.
+A small cut is made in your back, then a special instrument is used to remove the kidney stone

-- endoscope removal - an instrument is inserted into the urethra, passed into the bladder and then to where the stone is located.
-It allows the doctor to remove the stone or break it up so it can pass more easily
+- endoscope removal – an instrument called an endoscope is inserted into the urethra, passed into the bladder and then to where the stone is located.
+It allows the doctor to remove the stone or break it up so you can pass it more easily

 - surgery – if none of these methods is suitable, the stone may need to be removed using traditional surgery.
 This will require a cut in your back to access your kidney and ureter to remove the stone.